-The weights are produced by extrapolating a posteriori to the population in 12 age groups, sex and the 77 districts.
-The demographic figures for individual quarters 2004 were interpolated according to the final result of Census 2001 taking into account the definitive demographic data for end-of-year of 2001 and 2002.
+The weights are based on the post-stratification to 12 age groups, sex and the 77 districts.
+The demographic figures for individual quarters 2005 were forecasted from the definitive demographic data for end-of-year 2004 with assuming a migration and natural increase.

-Data are collected in first visits with face-to-face interviews, with repeated interviews usually made by telephone.
-In the 2nd quarter, when ad hoc module is surveyed, all interviews are face-to-face.
+Data are collected in first visits with face-to-face interviews, with repeated interviews are partly made by telephone (23%).
+In the 2nd quarter, when ad hoc module is surveyed, almost all interviews are face-to-face.
 All interviews were conducted with the aid of electronic questionnaires with few exceptions.